flipperdevices/flipper-application-catalog/applications/Tools/dcf77_clock_sync/README.md

 # DCF77 Clock Sync
 Emulates the [DCF77](https://en.wikipedia.org/wiki/DCF77) time signal on the RFID antenna and on GPIO A4 pin.

-Uses PWM with frequency of 77.5 kHz on the GPIO pin it to simulate the signal.
+Uses PWM with frequency of 77.5 kHz on the GPIO pin to simulate the signal.

 # Usage